 Ready to Hire Me?

 Awesome!
 Just fill out this form and I’ll get back to you within two days.
 If I accept your query I’ll ask for a Google Doc link to your story (not an attachment) with sharing settings on “suggesting.”
-This will allow me to make comments and suggest edits without editing the document directly so you have the final say (particularly on issues of rewording).
+This will allow me to make comments and suggest edits without editing the document directly, so that you have the final say (particularly on issues of rewording).
 If you attach a Word document I will convert it to a Google Doc unless specifically requested otherwise.
 (I make sure to give the author editing permissions after converting a document, and you can download a Google Doc as a Word document.)